Boulger History, Family Crest & Coats of Arms

 The name Boulger has changed considerably in the time that has passed since its genesis.
 It originally appeared in Gaelic as O Bolguidir, which likely meant yellow belly (from bolg odhar).

 The surname Boulger was first found in Wexford (Irish: Loch Garman), founded by Vikings as Waesfjord, and located in Southeastern Ireland, in the province of Leinster, where they held a family seat from very ancient times, and, even today, the name is only very rarely found outside the province of Leinster in Ireland.

 Early History of the Boulger family

-Another 315 words (22 lines of text) covering the years 1570, 1608, 1672, and 1679 are included under the topic Early Boulger History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Boulger research.
+Another 181 words (13 lines of text) covering the years 1570, 1608, 1672, and 1679 are included under the topic Early Boulger History in all our PDF Extended History products and printed products wherever possible.

 Boulger Spelling Variations